 16 Comments

 As I am taking a blogging break in August, I've packed this post full of links to tide you over until September.
 Time for me to host family visits and to work on new embroidery kits and workshops.
 Have a lovely summer and please join me again in a couple of weeks' time!
 Before I'll tell you about two upcoming course possibilities here in Bad Bayersoien, let's take a look at some 'work in progress'.
 Remember Ellen and Elisabeth who did a crewelwork embroidery course way back in January?
 They have graciously allowed me to share their progress with you all.
+Note: I no longer offer these courses.
 First up is Ellen her piece.
 The design was made up of all things 'crewel' Ellen came across and liked.
 Eclectic, colourful, vibrant and fun.
 Perfect for trying out many different stitches and colour combinations.
 The shading on the green leaves of the pink and coral flower has been worked very nicely!
 Next up is Elisabeth's piece.
 She used a designer piece of jungle wall paper as her design source.
 Her piece takes a modern approach on Jacobean crewel as she incorporates stumpwork elements and beads.
 Below is a detail of the pomegranates.
 I love both pieces and think the ladies have made great progress!
-Five days are too nearly always short to finish a piece of embroidery.
+Five days are nearly always too short to finish a piece of embroidery.
 This blog is a great way of keeping track of each other's progress; especially as both ladies live 675 kilometres apart.
-Want a bit of embroidery bliss yourself?
-Then why not join me for one of my upcoming courses?
-From Monday the 5th of September until Friday the 9th of September I'll run a canvas (needlepoint) course.
-During the course you will create a colourful masterpiece on canvas.
-You will have the choice between creating an embroidery with different threads, ribbons and pearls using many different stitches.
-Or would you rather stitch a classical Berlin Wool piece using tent stitch?
-One way or the other, the result will be a true eye-catcher.
-Nice too: this course is well suited for newbies!

 So what's next?
 A wee bit of homework.
 And then I am going to play with my Elizabeth Ward tiny container bead storage solution tray.
 You can read all about this genius system on Mary Corbet's Needle 'n Thread.
 See you next week! |